OrionCummings/Aries/Aries Visual Studio Code Extension/ari/README.md

 # Aries

+This extension provides syntax highlighting for the Aries programming language.
 Aries is a statically-typed imperative programming language inspired by C and Rust.

 ## Features